syndesisio/syndesis-quickstarts/hello-world/README.md

 # Hello World!

-Introduction
+## Introduction

-This scenario send a Hello World message to the Log Connector.
+This scenario sends a Hello World message to the Log Connector.

 ## Screencast of this Quickstart